polyconic/delilahsvault/README.md

 ## Credits

-Music is Greg's own.
+Music is Gregor's own work from 2020 to 2023.
 Background video is short muted clips from archive.org:

 | source | licence |
 |---|---|